nhancdt2602/the-wild-engineer/rebalancing/hold_revocation.md

 This method is guaranteed to be called at the start of rebalancing process and of course, before `synchronization barrier` is reached.

 More importantly, `onPartitionRevoked` hook is called within a part of `poll()` thread (mentioned in this [docs](https://kafka.apache.org/26/javadoc/org/apache/kafka/clients/consumer/ConsumerRebalanceListener.html)).
 So you can safely assure that no processing is in progress when this hook is called.

+## Warning
+Although Kafka generally holds revocation during rebalancing when a consumer is still processing messages, there are edge cases that can still cause duplicate message processing.
+For example, if a consumer crashes while processing a message, that message may be processed twice.

+My recommendation is not to rely solely on this guarantee.
+If your application requires exactly-once processing semantics, always implement deduplication logic in your business logic.